squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 <img width='800' src='./images/NC2WizStep4.png'/>

-6. After the deployment of the cluster is successfull, you can add connectivity with on-premises or other AWS VPC or services by peering an Transit VPC .
+6. After the deployment of the cluster is successfull, you can add connectivity with on-premises or other AWS VPC or services by peering [a Transit VPC](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/transit-vpc-option.html) .
 If you enabled a bastion and a Jumpbox VM, you can login to the Jumbox VM and connect Prism Element or Prism Central through a web browser.

 7. Use the solution and configure Nutanix features like categories, VM, replication...